Permissionless-Software-Foundation/specifications/ps002-slp-mutable-data.md

 There are four parts to _encoding a pointer_ to mutable data and attaching it to the Genesis transaction for creating a new SLP token:

 1. Create a [MSP bitcoincash address](./ps001-media-sharing.md).
-2. Insert the address into JSON file
+2. Insert the address into JSON file.
-3. Upload JSON file to the chain using Bitcoin Files Protocol
+3. Upload JSON file to the blockchain.
-4. Include TXID in document hash when creating a token.
+4. Include the TXID in the `token_document_hash` field when creating a token.

 Likewise, there are four steps to unwind the process when wallet software wants to _parse and download_ the data:

-1. Look up the document hash in the token's Genesis transaction.
+1. Look up the `token_document_hash` field in the token's Genesis transaction.
-2. Retrieve the BFP file from the blockchain.
+2. Retrieve the JSON data from the blockchain.
-3. Open the JSON document and retrieve the MSP bitcoin cash address.
+3. Retrieve the MSP bitcoin cash address from the JSON.
 4. Download the data pointed to by the MSP address.

 ## 3. Pointing to Mutable Data